mganss/HtmlSanitizer/README.md

 HtmlSanitizer is a .NET library for cleaning HTML fragments from constructs that can lead to [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 It uses the excellent C# jQuery port [CsQuery](https://github.com/jamietre/CsQuery) to parse, manipulate, and render HTML and CSS.

+Because HtmlSanitizer is based on a robust HTML parser it can also shield you from deliberate or accidental "tag poisoning" where invalid HTML in one fragment can corrupt the whole document leading to broken layout or style.

 In order to facilitate different use cases, HtmlSanitizer can be customized at several levels:

 - Configure allowed HTML tags through the property `AllowedTags`.
 All other tags will be stripped.